See MapTrack in action

 5. Difficulty Managing Multiple Contractors

-Energy projects often involve subcontractors using project assets.
+Energy projects often involve multiple subcontractors using shared project assets, making oversight and coordination challenging.

 Challenges